ShuvodipDasHimu/ShuvodipDasHimu/README.md

 ## About Me
 - 🔭 I’m currently learning **Frontend Web Development** and constantly working to improve my skills.
-- 👯 I’m open to collaborating on **Open Source Projects** — let's create something amazing together!
+- 👯 I’m open to collaborating on **Open Source Projects** — let's create something not-boring together fr.
-- 🤝 I’m looking for help with **STEM Foundations** — if you have any advice or resources, I’d love to connect.
+- 🤝 I’m looking for help with **STEM Foundations** — if you have any advice or resources, I’d love to have a convo.
-- 💬 Feel free to ask me about the **latest technologies & innovations** — I love discussing new trends and advancements.
+- 💬 Feel free to **earrape** me about the **latest technologies & innovations** — I love yapping about that.
 - 📫 You can reach me via email at [shuvodipdashimu@gmail.com](mailto:shuvodipdashimu@gmail.com).
 <!--- 🌐 All of my projects are available at [my personal website](https://www.shuvodipdashimu.com).-->

 ## Fun Fact 😄
 As a kid, I used to make **robots out of paper**.
-My mother and sister would throw them away every time 😅 (My father and brother never did that tho!)
+My mum and sis (annoyingly) would throw them away every time 😒 (My dad and bro never did that tho!)

 ## Skills & Tools 🛠️